-Overgrowth of gum tissue: An overgrowth of the tissue that borders your gum line and your two upper front teeth can result in gaps between these two teeth.
-The overgrowth causes a separation between the teeth, resulting in a gap.
+Overgrowth of gum tissue: An overgrowth of the tissue that borders your gum line and your two upper front teeth can result in gaps between these two front teeth.
+The overgrowth causes a separation between the teeth, resulting in a tooth gap.

 Childhood habits: Bad habits in childhood, such as thumb-sucking, can lead to gaps between teeth.
 When children suck their thumb, this puts pressure on the two front teeth, causing them to pull forward.

 Incorrect swallowing reflexes: In older children and adults, diastema can result from incorrect swallowing reflexes causing the tongue to push against the front teeth rather than the roof of the mouth.
-The pressure this places on the teeth can cause a gap to develop.
+The pressure this places on the teeth can cause a tooth gap to develop.

 Gum disease: Teeth gaps can sometimes be caused by gum disease.
 Inflammation from a gum infection can damage the gums and tissue supporting the teeth, leading to tooth loss and gaps.
 Symptoms of gum disease include red and swollen gums, loose teeth and bleeding gums – talk to your dentist if you think you may have gum disease.

-Dental bonding: Dental bonding is the most popular treatment option for filling minor gaps and correcting crooked teeth.
+Dental bonding: Dental bonding is the most popular treatment option for filling minor gaps and fixing crooked teeth.
 This treatment involves the application of a tooth-coloured resin on the teeth, which is molded and smoothed in order to match the surrounding teeth.